Temporary Import Permits Service

 1D.
 In the event of a “no-show”, where the applicant did not fly in to OR Tambo without informing PHASA or Bangy Travel beforehand, no refund will be made to the applicant.

 2A.
-Alterations to a permit after the permit has been issued by the SA Police Services, will be submitted to the SAPS at an administration fee of R400.
+Alterations to a permit after the permit has been issued by the SA Police Services, will be submitted to the SAPS at an administration fee of R650.

 2B.
 Alterations to Temporary Firearm Import Permits must be handed in at the SA Police services at least two weeks prior to arrival.
 No alterations will be done during the last 14-days before arrival.

 3. RENEWAL / EXTENSION of TI, IT or MI Permits can be done through PHASA.
-The fee is $80 USD (courier costs within South Africa are included in this fee; additional fees will be charged for permits couriered outside of the RSA).
+The fee is $100 USD (courier costs within South Africa are included in this fee; additional fees will be charged for permits couriered outside of the RSA).
 Proper motivation needs to accompany these applications.
-If renewals / Extensions are not granted by CFR, only $40 USD will be refunded.
 Contact Tersia Du Plooy for documents to be completed and submitted.

 4. FLIGHT CHANGES OR DELAYS